shadeed/a11ymatters/_posts/2016-10-01-beginner-guide-to-web-accessibility.markdown

 permalink: /article/beginners-guide-to-web-a11y/
 ---

-### Outline

-- Add the article of Relative CSS Units on CSS Tricks, introduce the example.

 ### What is Web Accessibility?

 > refers to the inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities. **When sites are correctly designed, developed and edited, all users have equal access to information and functionality.** - Wikipedia